AmraniCh/slim-elegant/README.md

 # slim-elegant

-💠 Flexible and simple Slim skeleton comes with support of Blade templating, Eloquent models, and much more other features.
+💠 An elegant, simple Slim bootstrap project that comes with support of Blade templating, Eloquent models, and much more other features.

 ## Features

 * Flexible and simple (Built with KIS concept in mind).
-* Blade Integration.
+* Blade Template Engine.
-* Eloquent Models Supported.
+* Eloquent Models.
 * Whoops error handler.
 * CRSF Protection.
 * Supporting Environnement variables.
 * Configurable PHP sessions.
-* Provide HTTP requests & responses objects ready to be used inside your controllers.
+* Provide HTTP requests and responses objects ready to use inside your controllers.

 ## TODO